IARS, AUA & SOCCA 2023 ABSTRACT SUBMISSIONS

 - Revisions are not allowed after the submission deadline.
 The abstract will be listed in all program materials as submitted.

 - There are no restrictions on the number of submissions per submitter.

 - The abstract text must be in English.

-- The Introduction, Methods, Results and Conclusions sections cannot exceed 4500 characters (including spaces) total.
+- The Introduction, Methods, Results and Conclusions sections cannot exceed 4500 characters (including spaces) combined.
 Each section cannot exceed 2500 characters (including spaces).